gabevenberg/dotfiles/README.md

 GNU stow is used to manage individual dotfiles 'packages'.

 ### Aalacritty
-setup to use Hack Nerd Font (`ttf-hack-nerd`) for an icon-rich font, needed for the full nvim and for yazi
+setup to use Hack Nerd Font (`ttf-hack-nerd`) for an icon-rich font, needed for the full nvim and for yazi.
+Can easily be changed to any other nerd-font patched font.

 ### Kitty
-you dont need Hack Nerd Font, normal `ttf-hack` combined with `ttf-nerd-fonts-symbols` will do.
+you dont need a patched Nerd Font, normal `ttf-cascadia-code` combined with `ttf-nerd-fonts-symbols` will do.
+Can also change what font is used easily, but always needs the nerd-font symbols.

 ### Yazi
-Will need https://github.com/jstkdng/ueberzugpp installed if using on alacritty, availible in AUR
+Will need https://github.com/jstkdng/ueberzugpp installed if using on alacritty, availible in AUR (only needed for image previews)

 ### Latexmk
 Uses zathura as a pdf previewer.